 Although most creditors need to get a judgment before they can try garnishing your wages, there are some exceptions to the rule.
 For example, wages can be garnished without the need for a judgment for unpaid debts such as income taxes, child support and defaulted student loans.

-Limitations on Wage Garnishments in New York
+Limitations on Wage Garnishments

 Generally, in New York State, a creditor can garnish either 10% of your gross wages or 25% of your disposable income, whichever is less.
 However, if your disposable income is less than thirty (30) times the minimum wage, it cannot be garnished at all.
 In New Jersey, the laws are similarly written but slightly different.

 “Disposable earnings” refers to the amount of money left in your paycheck after your employer has made all the deductions required by law (i.e. taxes, Social Security, unemployment insurance, etc.).